fengyuanchen/cropperjs/docs/api/README.md

 - **element**
   - Type: `HTMLImageElement | HTMLCanvasElement | string`
   - The target image or canvas element for cropping.
-If it is a sting, will be passed into the [`document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to find the element.
+If it is a string, will be passed into the [`document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to find the element.

 - **options** (optional)
   - Type: `Object`